tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

 	}
 }
 ```
-`IndexAsync` uses `ICustomMembership` to get the current logged in user&#8217;s information, then uses a new `UserPersistence` method to get all available `LoginUserAuthentications` from Cosmos DB (which will include Twitter, revoked API Tokens, and more as we go along).
+`IndexAsync` uses `ICustomMembership` to get the current logged in user's information, then uses a new `UserPersistence` method to get all available `LoginUserAuthentications` from Cosmos DB (which will include Twitter, revoked API Tokens, and more as we go along).

 `AddKey` and `PostAddKeyAsync` display a form to create a new API Token and receive the POST, respectively.
 When we receive the POST, we rely on a new method in `ICustomMembership` to generate a token then use the existing method (built while adding Twitter) to store that token.

 `Revoke` uses a new `ICustomMembership` method to revoke a given key (and I only just noticed I left off the conventional Async suffix, oops).

-The AddKey view is a basic 1-field form (included more to show you I don&#8217;t have anything up my sleeves):
+The AddKey view is a basic 1-field form (included more to show you I don't have anything up my sleeves):

 [SampleCosmosCore2App/Views/User/AddKey.cshtml][4]